Key Takeaways

 1. Forgetting to include all GSTINs in aggregate turnover.
 If you have multiple registrations under the same PAN across states, the turnover of all registrations is added together.
 A business with Rs 80 lakh turnover in Tamil Nadu and Rs 80 lakh in Karnataka has an aggregate turnover of Rs 1.6 crore and does not qualify.

 2. Including GST in turnover calculation.
-Aggregate turnover is calculated exclusive of CGST, SGST, UTGST, and IGST.
-If your total sales including tax are Rs 1.6 crore but the pre-tax turnover is Rs 1.45 crore, you still qualify.
+Aggregate turnover is calculated exclusive of CGST, SGST, UTGST, and IGST (Section 2(6)).
+If your total receipts including tax are Rs 1.6 crore but the pre-tax turnover is Rs 1.45 crore, you still qualify.

 3. Assuming composition works for e-commerce sellers.
 Selling through Amazon, Flipkart, or any platform that collects TCS makes you ineligible.
-Set up a separate GST registration for direct sales if needed.
+Set up a separate GST registration for direct sales if you want to keep composition for the rest of your business.

 4. Not filing CMP-08 for zero-activity quarters.
 Even if you had no business during a quarter, file a Nil CMP-08.
 Unfiled quarterly statements block your ability to file the annual GSTR-4.